magentabusiness/magentabusiness.github.io/docs/samples/digicom/energy-meter-monitoring-with-thingsboard-iot-plaƞorm.md

 ![image](https://img.thingsboard.io/samples/digicom/reb2.png)

-Wait for the device to become operational again, then go back to ThingsBoard account and check the device appearing in the "**Devices**" page.
+Wait for the device to become operational again, then go back to IoT Hub account and check the device appearing in the "**Devices**" page.

 ## Check the device

 Go to the "**Devices**" page of the "**Entities**" section from menu bar on the left.
-A new [device](/docs/{{docsPrefix}}user-guide/ui/devices/){:target="_blank"} should appear as soon as it has published the first data to the external MQTT broker on which ThingsBoard is connected too.
+A new [device](/docs/{{docsPrefix}}user-guide/ui/devices/){:target="_blank"} should appear as soon as it has published the first data to the external MQTT broker on which IoT Hub is connected too.

 ![image](https://img.thingsboard.io/samples/digicom/check-device-1.png)